AILBC/SimdNet/README.md

 # SimdNet
-# After the paper is accepted, we will release the code.
+# Code is available at https://github.com/kurisu92725/SimdNet